How AI Is Changing Software Engineering

 Writing code is just one part of the job.
 Tools are catching up fast on the mechanical parts.

 What wins now: creativity, reasoning, system thinking.
 Focus on the what and why, not just the how.
+This is why our product manifesto puts problem understanding before solution building.

 Embrace Non-Determinism